keysightgems/Lab_service/README.md

 * Require testbed input in JSON.
 * Import goopentestbed
 * Run the Go file and the file data should have the below content.
-* For the test run use the dynamically generated testbed_output.
+* For User test run, use the dynamically generated testbed_output.
     ```
     package main
     import (